 Cook all of the chraime sauce ingredients in a pan until softened, then add enough water to obtain a sauce.
 Season with salt to taste.
 Cook for about 20 minutes on low heat to thicken and blend flavors.

-Sear the fish kofte in olive oil until brown on both sides then place in the chraime sauce.
+Sear the fish kofte in plenty of olive oil until brown on both sides then place in the chraime sauce.
 Cook for another 5 to 8 minutes.

 Garnish with fresh cilantro leaves and lemon juice.